rhcreynold/workshop-operator-lab-guide/workshops/better-together/ocp-routing.rst

 HAProxy runs in a pod in the default project on your infrastructure node.

-.. admonition:: Other routing options
+.. note:: Other routing options

   OpenShift uses a plugin framework for its routing layer.
 The default router for OpenShift 3.11 is HAProxy, but OpenShift also ships with an F5 router plugin.
 Additionally, there are cloud-provider specific and third-party router plugins.